Balls to compromise.

 Having said that, the edges don’t feel cheap, and their translucent colouring does a good job of standing out.

-Consider that the Compact is £100 cheaper than the flagship Z3, and it seems churlish to complain about the use of slightly less premium materials.
+Consider that the Compact is will probably be at least RM400 cheaper than the flagship Z3, and it seems churlish to complain about the use of slightly less premium materials.

 Screen: 4.6in 1280x720 Triluminous display with X-Reality engine Processor: 2.5GHz quad-core Qualcomm Snapdragon 801 RAM: 2GB OS: Android 4.4 KitKat Camera: 20.7MP rear, 1080p/4K videoStorage: 16GB (+ microSD) Battery: 2600mAh Connectivity: Wi-Fi, 3G/4G, NFC, Bluetooth 4.0Dimensions: x8.7mmWeight: 129g